Bickley: Transport

 Bickley station serves the area with services to London Victoria, Kentish Town, Orpington and Sevenoaks via Swanley.
 Bickley is also served by several Transport for London buses, connecting it with areas including Beckenham, Bexleyheath, Bromley, Catford, Chislehurst, Eltham, Locksbottom, Orpington, Petts Wood and Sidcup.

+Politics and government

+Bickley is part of the Bickley and Sundridge ward for elections to Bromley London Borough Council.